Wondering what the Skillet Throw is? How is it played?

 Field of Play: An arena must be set up.
 A throwing line is 30 feet from the nose of the dummy to the throwing line.
 Each area of play will have 3 dummies.
 One will be standing, sitting on a chair, and sitting on the ground across the width of the arena.

 Scoring: A hit on the body which removes the head is scored one point.
-A direct hit on the head which knocks off head is five points.
+A direct hit on the head which knocks off head is three points.
 Each team will throw as a unit and be scored as a unit.
 There will be a scorekeeper and program announcer in the arena as well.

 Miscellaneous: Underhand throws are all that is allowed, no over hand pitches or side arm throws, and no running throws.
 One foot must remain behind the line until skillet has been released.
 Only the team throwing will be allowed in the arena with the officials.
 There will be a line judge, two backfield judges, a scorekeeper and program announcer.